What's On This Page

 limonene use

-Limonene is a chemical compound that is found naturally in the rinds of citrus fruits and other plants like cannabis.
-It’s also produced synthetically to be used for a number of different purposes, most notably as a pesticide, as well as in several beauty products.
+Limonene is a chemical compound found naturally in the rinds of citrus fruits and other plants like cannabis.
+It’s also produced synthetically to be used for several different purposes, most notably as a pesticide and in several beauty products.

 Currently, d-limonene is the best option out there for eliminating bed bugs.
-It has few if any toxic side effects on humans, though it can be mildly irritating if you’re sensitive to citrus oils or alcohols.
+It has few toxic side effects on humans, though it can be mildly irritating if you’re sensitive to citrus oils or alcohol.

 Limonene terpene benefits

 Limonene is a naturally-occurring organic compound.
 It’s an organic hydrocarbon classified as a cyclic terpene that contains a hydrocarbon 10-carbon, the chemical formula C10H16.
-Limonene is a very prominent terpene, and it’s highly valued in the perfume industry worldwide.
+Limonene is a prominent terpene, highly valued worldwide in the perfume industry.

-In nature, limonene is found in abundance in citrus fruits and the peels of citrus fruits like oranges and lemons.
+In nature, limonene is abundant in citrus fruits and the peels of citrus fruits like oranges and lemons.

 Limonene molecular formula

-Limonene is the most prominent terpene in orange oil, and it is also a constituent of other citrus fruit essential oils.
-The compound has a pungent odor reminiscent of citronella.
+Limonene is the most prominent terpene in orange oil and a constituent of other citrus fruit essential oils.
+The compound has a pungent odour reminiscent of citronella.

 Limonene smell

 Limonene is responsible for the scent of many different citrus fruits and oranges, particularly sweet oranges.
-It is commonly used as a solvent for cleaning products, dyes, and paint strippers that leave no residue behind.
+It is commonly used as a solvent for cleaning products, dyes, and paint strippers that leave no residue.
 It is also used in the manufacturing process of perfumes and soaps.

 d-limonene iupac name

-Limonene is the natural byproduct of an enzyme called lipoxygenase (LOX) that occurs in the skin of humans and other organisms.
-The enzyme produces leukotrienes, which itself is a powerful inflammatory agent that can damage important cell membranes found in the brain and immune system.
+Limonene is the natural byproduct of lipoxygenase (LOX) enzyme that occurs in the skin of humans and other organisms.
+The enzyme produces leukotrienes, a powerful inflammatory agent that can damage important brain and immune system cell membranes.

 This compound is highly toxic to insects because it replaces oxygen in their cells, causing them to die.
-There are many types of bacteria and fungi that are killed by this compound as well.
+Many types of bacteria and fungi are killed by this compound as well.

 r limonene vs s limonene

-The limonene bio-isomer (S)-limonene is an antifungal agent that is effective against zygomycetes.
+The limonene bio-isomer (S)-limonene is an antifungal agent effective against zygomycetes.

 r limonene benefits

 Limonene molecule consists of a cyclohexane ring attached to a pentagonal hydrocarbon.
-When the number of carbons in the ring is increased, the molecules are classified as sesquiterpenes.
-When there are 15 carbons or more, the compound is referred to as a triterpene.
+When the number of carbons increases in the ring, the molecules are classified as sesquiterpenes.
+When there are 15 carbons or more, the compound is referred to as triterpene.

 Respiratory Disorders.
 National Heart, Lung, and Blood Institute.
 April 2009.
 (Accessed 18 March 2009)